zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

 The diagnostics output is formatted in plain text format using the "markdown" syntax and can be opened in Markdown Pad / StackEdit / Notepad++ /TextWrangler / BBedit or any other plain text editor.

 Task Viewer Button
-This button will open the Mac OS X Activity Monitor, or the Windows Task Manager.
+This button will open the macOS Activity Monitor, or the Windows Task Manager.
 This is useful to check the efficiency of the renderer by inspecting the memory usage and the processor utilization.

 Upgrade Domemaster Node IDs button
 The Upgr / "Upgrade Domemaster Node IDs" button will look in your Maya Binary scenes for any legacy latlong_lens, domeAFL_FOV, domeAFL_FOV_Stereo, or domeAFL_WxH nodes and replace them with newly created nodes using the current Node ID information from the current domeFL_FOV_Stereo.mi & latlong_lens.mi mental ray include files.
 The domeAFL node Extra Attributes settings will be refreshed too, along with the expressions linked dome preview shape.